linuxdotexe/psmq/README.md

 Or choose quotes_es.txt for the spanish quotes. idea by u/pi-star
 ## TODO
 - [x] Add a help page

+## Why?
+I was extremely bored and didn't have better things to do :)
 ## Licensing
 [AGPL V3.0](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0))